asaboor-gh/Vasp2Visual/README.md

 $x.E_Limit="[-10,15]" #sets your defined energy limit in plot
 $x.ticklabels  #will show up ticklabels and you can edit
 $x.WidthToColumnRatio #detemines plot width in units of column width of article.
-#Now you can run the following cmdlet to get plot
+#After editing all keys in $x.Key for your system, you can run the following cmdlet to get plot
 Get-Plot -ProjectedBandDOS -PlotArguments $x #will output a plot
 ```
 ## Get-More